 Fly is a Hunter Impala OOD — a David Thomas designed cruiser racer built in 1980 and bought by me in November 1998.
 Laid up ashore for far too long after the 2009 discovery that her long-problematic (and structural!) main bunk tops had finally been destroyed by water damage resulting from unsuspected deck leaks, she returned to the water in 2019 after a daunting, initially sporadic but latterly concentrated, total refit that now has its own 56-post index on my blog.

 She’s my fourth boat and, prior to coming ashore in 2005, spent the summer months racing and (sometimes) cruising on the fabulous West Coast of Scotland.
-We’ve had some good results since I bought her in November 1998, but her finest hours so far have to be two race wins at West Highland Week, three leg wins in the Round Mull Race and, most treasured of all, her victory in the 2003 Scottish Two-Handed Race (for which I was partnered by Sandy Loynd).
+We’d had some good results since I bought her seven years previously, but her finest hours so far have to be two race wins at West Highland Week (which really should have been three), three leg wins in the Round Mull Race and, most treasured of all, her victory in the 2003 Scottish Two-Handed Race (for which I was partnered by Sandy Loynd).

 Feedback to firstname.lastname@example.org